Ojochogwu866/30-JavaScript-Projects/BlackJack Game/Readme.md

 Project 1.
 BlackJack Game.

-Build a Blackjack game.
-Improve your knowledge in Javascript by building a real-time web based project.
+Learn Javascript for begginners by building a BlackJack game.
-Making use oj HTML, CSS and JAVASCRIPT
+Build real-web projects by making additional use of your knowledge in HTML, CSS and Javascript